-Understanding and applying this knowledge helps create the Lean-Agile mindset, part of a new management approach and an enhanced company culture.
-It provides the leadership needed to drive a successful SAFe transformation, helping individuals and businesses achieve their goals.
+The Lean-Agile mindset forms the cornerstone of a new management approach and an enhanced company culture that enables Business Agility.
+It provides leadership with the tools needed to drive a successful SAFe transformation, helping individuals and the entire enterprise achieve their goals.

 Initially derived from Lean manufacturing, the principles and practices of Lean thinking as applied to software, product, and systems development are now deep and extensive .
 For example, Ward , Reinertsen , Poppendieck,, Leffingwell , and others have described aspects of Lean thinking, placing many of the core principles and practices in a product development context.
-Along with these, we present the SAFe House of Lean, as illustrated in Figure 1, inspired by houses of Lean from Toyota and others.
+Along with these, the SAFe House of Lean, as illustrated in Figure 2, was inspired by houses of Lean from Toyota and others.

 The Goal – Value